 As the rate implicit for each of the Company's leases is not readily determinable, the Company uses an incremental borrowing rate, based on the information available on the lease commencement date in determining the present value of lease payments not yet paid.
 The Company applies the portfolio approach in determining the incremental borrowing rate for each lease.
 The incremental borrowing rate for United States dollar denominated leases was calculated by considering current market yields and the Company's existing debt rates to determine a yield.
 In order to assess a premium or discount for the lease tenor and develop an incremental borrowing rate curve, the analysis compared the Company's existing debt yield to the appropriate market yield curve corresponding to the estimated secured credit rating of the Company.
-The curve one notch higher was used as the incremental borrowing rate for ecovery rates between secured and unsecured obligations.
+The curve one notch higher was used as the incremental borrowing rate focuses on secured borrowing rates, which tend to carry higher credit ratings when issued, in addition to calculating differences in expected recovery rates between secured and unsecured obligations.
 The corporate yield curve was adjusted based on the Company's implied incremental borrowing rate premium or discount at each tenor to reach a concluded incremental borrowing rate curve.
 Using the calculated United States dollar incremental borrowing rate, the international incremental borrowing rates were determined by adjusting for specific country risk.